-Service workers represented by AFSCME 3299 reached a tentative 4-year contract agreement with the University of California early Thursday morning, canceling the strike planned for next week.
+Service workers represented by AFSCME 3299 reached a tentative 4-year contract agreement with the University of California early this morning, canceling the strike planned for next week.
 The agreement meets many of the service workers’ key demands, including wage increase over the next four years, however, the 13,000 patient care technical workers represented by the union will continue bargaining for their contract.

 This victory for UC workers followed a series of two strikes in the last year and negotiations alongside the University’s medical workers for increased salaries and improved working conditions and benefits.
 The latest negotiation document includes demands for a one-tier pension system for all employees with a maximum age factor of 2.5 percent at age 60.

 According to Todd Stenhouse, an AFSCME 3299 representative, current service workers will effectively have the same health benefits as other bargaining units, with healthcare plans from Kaiser and Health Net B&G frozen for pay bands 1 and 2 through 2017.

 One major aspect of the victory includes limits against contracting out jobs to non-union workers that could be fulfilled by union members.
 Stenhouse pointed to the need to ensure safe staffing for non-union subcontractors as well.
 Over the last five years, there has been a 20 percent increase in work-related injuries due to the hiring of inexperienced subcontractors.

 Both UC representatives and AFSCME 3299 President Kathryn Lybarger admitted that the settlement saw compromises from both sides.

 “It is good to have this bargaining wrapped up with a deal on its way to our valued service employees,” Dwaine B. Duckett, UC’s vice president of human resources, said.
 “We worked hard to bridge gaps on the issues.
 Ultimately both sides chose compromise over conflict.”